Colorado panel issues guidelines for injecting ketamine

 Paramedics injected McClain with ketamine after they said he exhibited signs of excited delirium.

-He was only 140 pounds (63.50 kilograms) and should have received 315 milligrams, the officials said.
-McClain suffered cardiac arrest, was later declared brain dead and taken off life support.
+He was only 140 pounds (63.5 kilograms) and should have received 315 milligrams, the officials said.
+McClain suffered cardiac arrest and was later declared brain dead and taken off life support.

 The report also called on the Colorado Legislature to consider state standardization of emergency medical service programs and training, noting that “in all but two states” ambulance agencies are licensed at the state level — one of those exceptions being Colorado, where agencies are licensed by counties.